EvOrlov/TheLastStepikTask/README.md

 # TheLastStepikTask
-This is final task of Stepik auto-test course
+### This is the final task of Stepik auto-test course

 base_page.py - contains methods of full project